An12854/segoe-ui-linux/README.md

 Open `terminal` and run the command below

 ```
+mkdir segoe-ui-linux
+cd segoe-ui-linux
 wget https://raw.githubusercontent.com/mrbvrz/segoe-ui-linux/master/install.sh
 chmod +x install.sh
 ./install.sh
 ```
+then change the font, normally in the appearance tab of the settings of your distro of choice
 ## Sample:

 Github with Segoe UI font looks better (in the example below displays the [papirus-icon](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) repo)